Vlksice

 Vlksice is a municipality and village in Písek District in the South Bohemian Region of the Czech Republic.
-It has about 200 inhabitants.
+It has about 100 inhabitants.

 Vlksice lies approximately 30 km north-east of Písek, 57 km north of České Budějovice, and 68 km south of Prague.

-Administrative parts
+Administrative division

-Villages and hamlets of Dobřemilice, Klokočov and Střítež are administrative part of Vlksice.
+Vlksice consists of four municipal parts (in brackets population according to the 2021 census):